-Our most popular Poland tours take you into the heart of the Tatra Mountains and eponymous national park, to be enjoyed hiking or biking, summer or winter.
-The belt stretches further east into the Bieszczady Mountains, a land of oak and beech forests, and traditional alpine terrain favoured by elusive bison and bears.
-Our walking holidays in Poland also head west into Babia Góra National Park where you can get superb views back east to the Tatras.
+Our most popular Poland tours take you into the heart of the Tatra Mountains and eponymous national park.
+The Tatra are part of the Carpathian chain and a magnificent range where you can summit the likes of Kopa Kondracka (2,005m), on the border with Slovakia.
+Our walking holidays in Poland also head west into Babia Góra National Park, where you summit Diablak (or the Devil’s Peak at 1,725m), with superb views back east to the Tatras.
+Tighten your belt, Poland we have lift off.

 Where to go